wlangera/gcube-bcubed-hack/paper.md

 ## gcube workflow example
 This is a basic example from the README which shows the workflow for simulating a biodiversity data cube using the **gcube** package.
 An example for one time point for a single species (the default).
 This is not the exact README example from the hackathon, but a cleaned version from the week after.
 It uses the exact code as developed during the hackathon, but at that time we did not have enough time to create a clean README example.

-The functions are set up such that a single polygon as input is enough to go through this workflow using default arguments.
+The functions are designed such that a single polygon as input is enough to go through this workflow using default arguments.
 The user can change these arguments to allow for more flexibility.

 ``` r
 # Load packages